-2.3.1 EPAC defines a write-in candidate as a student who did not file an intent to run form during the designated period but is engaged in actions generally associated with campaigning (see 2.5.1).
+- 2.3.1 EPAC defines a write-in candidate as a student who did not file an intent to run form during the designated period but is engaged in actions generally associated with campaigning (see 2.5.1).
 EPAC also defines a write-in candidate as an individual who wins an election because they were "written-in" on the ballot, even if they did not organize a campaign.
-Write-in candidates will not be included in official EPAC programming (debates, election announcements, etc), nor will they be on the official ballot.

-- 2.3.2 Both campaigning and non-campaigning write-in candidates are expected to comply with the same rules as all other candidates and are subject to the same eligibility requirements. - 2.3.3 If a write-in candidate is elected, EPAC will confirm that candidate's eligibility with the Office of Community Standards and Accountability (CSA) before publicly releasing that candidate's name. - 2.3.4 Traditional candidates who are disqualified by EPAC will not be permitted to assume any position to which they are elected, even if written in.
+Write-in candidates will not be included in official EPAC programming (debates, election announcements, etc), nor will they be on the official ballot. - 2.3.2 Write-in candidates looking to campaign should email EPAC for the ability to send mass emails through Dartmouth Groups. - 2.3.3 Both campaigning and non-campaigning write-in candidates are expected to comply with the same rules as all other candidates and are subject to the same eligibility requirements. - 2.3.4 If a write-in candidate is elected, EPAC will confirm that candidate's eligibility with the Office of Community Standards and Accountability (CSA) before publicly releasing that candidate's name. - 2.3.5 Traditional candidates who are disqualified by EPAC will not be permitted to assume any position to which they are elected, even if written in.